 A furnace pressure switch is a safety device which is designed to prevent the furnace from running if the venting air pressure is incorrect.
 It is put in place to detect the negative pressure created by the draft inducer motor when the furnace turns on and to shut down the furnace ignition if the air pressure isn’t adequate in removing the exhaust fumes.
 A round-shaped switch that is easily noticeable located near the draft inducer motor after you have removed the furnace’s front cover.

 When a furnace starts a new cycle, the draft inducer motor starts when 120 volts is implemented to the control board.
 This creates a negative pressure which allows the heat exchanger to remove any poisonous gasses (such as carbon monoxide) or anything else that is present after combustion from the previous heating cycle.
-During combustion, the combustion blower creates negative air pressure between the inlet side of the combustion blower and the inside of the burner box of the furnace.
+If the heat exchanger has gone bad, the harmful gas and combustion fumes (potentially including carbon monoxide) will be pushed directly through the blower and out into your home’s air, making it harmful to breathe.
+When everything is being pushed through properly, the combustion blower creates negative air pressure between the inlet side of the combustion blower and the inside of the burner box of the furnace.
 Once the inducer motor begins its purging action, the diaphragm in the pressure switch is activated.
 The pressure switch is on until the required negative pressure threshold is met in which case it will turn off.

 If the draft inducer motor is on and working correctly, the pressure switch should also turn on.
 After this process takes place, the furnace is kicking on and starting its cycle.
 If the pressure switch doesn’t activate, the furnace will shut down and try again.
 If the pressure switch doesn’t close after 3-5 reboots, the inducer motor will stop receiving power from the control board.
 If the furnace is running correctly, the pressure switch senses the accurate amount of negative pressure and remains open (off).
 However, if the vent pipe gets clogged or certain parts in the unit malfunctions, then the pressure switch senses that the negative pressure amount is off and it turns on which closes the circuit and shuts the furnace down.
 With the furnace switch stuck open or not functioning properly, there is potential for exhaust fumes and toxic gas to filter through the living spaces of your home if the furnace shuts down because of this.
 If the pressure switch is open with inducer on, we’ll have to test the pressure switch using a manometer.